Kodo-kakaku/luci-app-gpoint/README.md

     }
 ```

 - That's it!
-Now your device works with Point!
+Now your device works with GPoint!
 If there are any difficulties with adding a new device or you want to help the project,
 open an issue or send a pull request with your changes!